 To get started:

-Download the App (Lime).
+- Download the App (Lime or Neuron).
 Sign up.
 Add payment method.

-For more information and some popular routes check out our article on Lime Scooters here.
+For more information and some popular routes check out our article on scooters here.

-Lyft and Ola are the new kids on the block and work similarly to Uber at lower rates… currently.
+Lyft, Ola and Didi are the new kids on the block and work similarly to Uber at lower rates… currently.

 Brisbane is a very walkable city.
 Walking is good for you, and will let you take in all the Brisbane vibes.
 While walking might not work for your every destination need, you’ll find you can easily walk part of the way to your nearest transport option.